ajjames/ezgit/README.md

 Once installed, take a look at the help menu:

-    ez -h
+    ezgit -h

     EZGit is a simple interface for working with git repositories.

     Usage:
+            ezgit [<options>] <commands>
+                  - or -
             ez [<options>] <commands>
+                  - or -
+            eg [<options>] <commands>
+                  - or -
+            gt [<options>] <commands>

       commands are:
-        clean!
-Wipes all untracked and ignored files. clean Wipes all untracked files, but allows ignored files to remain. clone Creates a copy of a repository. commit  Creates a commit for all current file changes. create  Create a new branch in the current state. delete!
-Completely delete a given branch.
-        goto!
-Move to the location in the tree specified by a commit id.
-All changes will be lost. info  Shows files status and current branches. move  Switch and move changes to the given branch. pull  Pulls the latest changes from the remote. push  Pushes the current branch changes to the remote. reset!
-Deletes changes in all tracked files.
-Untracked files will not be affected. switch!
-Abandon all changes and switch to the given branch. switch  Switch to the given branch if there are not changes. tree  Shows git tree history for the current branch update  Attempts to self-update from rubygems.org.
+    	clean	Wipes untracked files unless they are marked as ignored(via .gitignore). clone	Creates a copy of a repository. commit	Creates a commit for all current file changes. create	Create a new branch in the current state. delete	Completely delete a given branch, both locally and on the remote. goto	Move to the location in the tree specified by a commit id.
+All changes will be lost. info	Shows files status and current branches. move	Switch and move changes to the given branch. pull	Pulls the latest changes from the remote. push	Pushes the current branch changes to the remote. reset	Deletes changes in all tracked files.
+Untracked files will not be affected. scrub	Wipes untracked files including ignored files. switch	Abandon all changes and switch to the given branch. tree	Shows git tree history for the current branch update	Attempts to self-update from rubygems.org.

        options are:
-      --dry-run-flag, -n:   Forces all commands to be passive.
+      --dry-run, -n:   Makes all commands passive.
+        --force, -f:   Forces all prompting off.
+Use ! at end of command name to do the same.
         --debug, -d:   Shows command level debug info.
       --version, -v:   Print version and exit
          --help, -h:   Show this message

 ## EXAMPLE